SPLASHDT/downloader/INSTALL.md

 # 5. Setup the credentails file

 There are no credentials stored in the Github repository.
 Create a file called credentials.sh in the downloader's directory (e.g. `/data/downloader`).
-Add the following lines and set it to your real username and password.
+Add the following lines and set it to your real username, password, API key and order ID.

 ~~~
-user="yourusername"
-password="yourpassword"
+user="your username"
+password="your password"
+apikey="your API key"
+order="your order ID"
 ~~~

 # 6. Checking everything has worked